tystar86/python_exercises/Tasks/math.md

 ```

 #59.
->Write a Python program to split fractional and integer parts of a floating point number.
+>Write a function to split fractional and integer parts of a floating point number.

 **Expected Output :**
 ```